14 Types of Poppies to Enhance the Beauty of Your Garden

 One of the most popular poppy varieties of the California poppy is the California Watermelon Haven—its crepe-paper-like petals, pale cream center and watermelon pink hue make it a popular showpiece variety.

 These plants are quite short and perennial, which makes them ideal for container plants.

 Iceland poppies are among the harder poppies to cultivate.
 Though they’re perennial, they don’t do very well in hot climates due to their inability to tolerate heat.
 Therefore, many folks grow them as annuals in the States.

 Iceland poppy types are a mix of pastel shades such as orange and pink, as well as whites and yellows.
-These poppies last longer in vases, making them the preferred choice of poppies for cut flowers.
+These poppies last longer in most types of vases than others, making them the preferred choice of poppies for cut flowers.

 Oriental poppy varieties have huge blooms, with flowers measuring 10 inches across.
 These flowers are often perennials, doing well in cold, harsh climates.